B-UMMI/chewBBACA/CHEWBBACA/docs/user/modules/CreateSchema.rst

 CDSs or best matches to existing CDSs without enforcing the need for the identified allele to be a CDS.

-In **chewBBACA**, schemas are composed of loci defined by CDSs and, by default, all the called alleles of a given locus are CDSs as defined by `Prodigal <https://github.com/hyattpd/Prodigal>`_ (it is also possible to provide FASTA files with CDSs and the ``--cds`` parameter to skip the gene prediction step with Prodigal).
+In **chewBBACA**, schemas are composed of loci defined by CDSs and, by default, all the called alleles of a given locus are CDSs as defined by `Prodigal <https://github.com/hyattpd/Prodigal>`_ (for chewBBACA<=3.2.0) or `Pyrodigal <https://github.com/althonos/pyrodigal>`_ (for chewBBACA>=3.3.0) (it is also possible to provide FASTA files with CDSs and the ``--cds`` parameter to skip the gene prediction step with Prodigal).
-The use of Prodigal, instead of simply ensuring the presence of start and stop codons, adds an extra layer of confidence in identifying the most probable CDS for each allele.
+The use of Prodigal or Pyrodigal, instead of simply ensuring the presence of start and stop codons, adds an extra layer of confidence in identifying the most probable CDS for each allele.
 Because of this approach there may be variability in the size of the alleles identified by **chewBBACA** and by default a threshold of +/-20% of the mode of the size of the alleles of a given locus is used to identify a locus as present.